Beyond Objects: Contextual Synthetic Data Generation for Fine-Grained Classification: Experiments

 \subsection{Analysis}

 Having demonstrated that our proposed method \method outperforms existing methods for few-shot classification and long-tail classification, we next analyze \emph{why} it works better.
-We perform analysis using the 10-shot Aircraft data setting with ImageNet-1K pre-trained ResNet-50 backbone to reveal that: (1) our method produces synthetic data that more closely resembles and aligns with real data.
-(2) the performance gains are not due to distilling class knowledge from the captioning model, and (3) both context preservation and marginalization are important for creating high performing data.
+We perform analysis using the 10-shot Aircraft data setting with ImageNet-1K pre-trained ResNet-50 backbone to reveal that: (1) our method produces synthetic data that more closely resembles the real data.
+(2) the performance gains are not due to distilling class knowledge from the captioning model, (3) diversity in the synthetic data is crucial but does not fully explain the performance gains, and (4) both context preservation and marginalization are important for creating high performing data.

-\smallsec{Qualitative analysis.} Visualization of images generated by our method shown in Figure \ref{fig:qualitative} produces a sharp contrast compared to existing methods.
-We observe in Figure \ref{fig:qualitative} that the previous methods lack realism or diversity.
+\smallsec{Qualitative analysis.} Visualization of images generated by our method shown in \cref{fig:qualitative} produces a sharp contrast compared to existing methods.
+We observe in \cref{fig:qualitative} that the previous methods lack realism or diversity.
 With Diff-II, the aircrafts have high contrast with background that is typically monotonous.
 DataDream generates realistic looking images with many complexities in the background but the aircrafts are all on the ground.
-In contrast, our method \method, produces images that are both realistic and diverse: we have that is on the ground with a mountain in the background, an aircraft taking off, etc. If we compare with images from the real dataset, it is clear that the synthetic images generated from \method resemble the closest: suggesting that perhaps the source of performance gain is better alignment with the real data distribution.
+In contrast, our method \method, produces images that are both realistic and diverse; including images of aircraft on the ground with a mountain in the background, an aircraft taking off, etc. It is clear that the synthetic images generated from \method resemble the real images closest: suggesting that the source of performance gain is from better alignment with the real data distribution.